sbredenhof/sbredenhof/README.md

   - This project was created over one month, full time
   - It was made in a group of 4

-Here are a few of the projects that I made earlier in my coding career.
+Here are a few of the projects that I made earlier in my coding career:

 [Frank, the Discord bot](https://github.com/sbredenhof/frank-discord-bot)
   - Made with node js